codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't you find hippopotamuses hiding in trees?
-They're really good at it.
+I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. ?:
+ 1. Paul Vixie
- 2. ?
+ 2. Radia Perlman
- 3. if then
+ 3. Michael Roberts
- 4. ??
+ 4. Vint Cerf

 <details>
   <summary>Answer</summary>
-  ?:
+  Radia Perlman
 </details>